fuyw/jrlzoo/README.md

 # Jaxrl

 An RL codebase implemented in JAX.
+Each baseline algorithm is self-contained in the corresponding folder.

 ## On-policy RL
 - A2C